heaslon/Easy-Leaf-Area/README.md

 June 2026 - Added EasyLeafArea.html and elaScanner.html.
 Now you should be able to run it on most any browser without installing python.
 Just download and open it with your favorite browser.

-April 11 2023 - Easy Leaf Area is now available in the App Store for iPhone https://apps.apple.com/us/app/easy-leaf-area/id6447322411
+April 2023 - Easy Leaf Area is now available in the App Store for iPhone https://apps.apple.com/us/app/easy-leaf-area/id6447322411

-April 14 2023 - Canopy Cover is now available in the App Store for iPhone https://apps.apple.com/us/app/canopy-cover/id6447323877
+April 2023 - Canopy Cover is now available in the App Store for iPhone https://apps.apple.com/us/app/canopy-cover/id6447323877

 Easy Leaf Area App tutorial: https://www.youtube.com/watch?v=HePyToRoa84&t Canopy Cover App tutorial: https://www.youtube.com/watch?v=oNxopqB1qY0&t

 2023 updates completed for Python scripts.
 These updates should fix compatibility issues with Python 3, windows 10 or 11, and Mac OS.

-Android apps compatible with newer phones will be released later this year.

 Easy Leaf Area Free and Canopy Cover Free are now available for android devices. https://play.google.com/store/apps/details?id=com.heaslon.EasyLeafArea